stoguri/IGP-2020-Group1/install.md

 2. Go to application settings.
 3. Put "%YOURDOMAIN%:%YOURPORT%/auth/callback" in the "Allowed Callbacks URLs" box.
 4. Put "%YOURDOMAIN%:%YOURPORT%" in the "Allowed Logout URLs" box.
-5. Put "%YOURDOMAIN&:%YOURPORT%" in the "Allowed Web Origins" box.
 6. Save changes.

 # Deploying the application